-Address level data concerning the energy performance of buildings constitute personal data for the purposes of the Data Protection Act 1998.
-Anyone using personal data must comply with the eight Data Protection Principles contained in that Act before personal data can be processed.
+Address level data concerning the energy performance of buildings constitute personal data for the purposes of the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA 2018).
+Anyone using personal data must comply with the data protection legislation.

-- 3. Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed.
+- c. adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed

-Please be aware that under the rights of data subjects in the Data Protection Act 1998 an individual may make a subject access request.
+Please be aware that under the rights of data subjects at article 15 of the GDPR an individual may make a subject access request.
 This entitles the data subject to obtain information that includes whether his or her data are being processed, a description of the data, the purposes of the processing, to whom it is disclosed and the source of the data.
-A fee may be payable for the request, which must be complied with within a specified period.

-Please note that the department will be adhering to the conditions of the Data Protection Act 1998 when retaining your e-mail address used for this registration.
+Please note that the Ministry of Housing, Communities and Local Government will be adhering to the conditions of the data protection legislation when retaining your e-mail address used for this registration.

-For further information on the operation of the Data Protection Act 1998 please consult the website of the Information Commissioner's Office.
+For further information on the operation of the GDPR and DPA2018 please consult the website of the Information Commissioner's Office.